Join the RHS today and support our charitable work

-Capsid bugs are true bugs, there are many species.
-Most do not damage garden plants or are predatory.
-A few are sap-sucking pests that feed at the shoot tips, and on flower buds, of a wide range of herbaceous and woody plants.
+Capsid bugs are true bugs, there are many species, most do not damage garden plants and some are predatory.
+A few feed on plant sap at the shoot tips and on flower buds, of a wide range of herbaceous and woody garden plants.
 These include the common green capsid (Lygocoris pabulinus) and the tarnished or bishop bug (Lygus rugulipennis).

 Some capsid bugs have a more restricted host range such as the apple capsid (Plesiocoris rugicollis), which feeds on apple and pear and can damage fruits.

 Signs of damage appear from May to early September.